daajoe/mccompetition.org/2020/mc_submission.md

 2. Access Easychair (mc2020, <https://easychair.org/conferences/?conf=mc2020>) and register your group
    - Use as title of the paper your login name at optil
    - Place the name of your solver in the abstract
-3. __Test the formats of your solution via optil for [Model Counting](https://www.optil.io/optilion/problem/3183), [Weighted Model Counting](https://www.optil.io/optilion/problem/3184) and [Projected Model Counting](https://www.optil.io/optilion/problem/3185)__
+3. Optional: Test the formats of your solution via optil for [Model Counting](https://www.optil.io/optilion/problem/3183), [Weighted Model Counting](https://www.optil.io/optilion/problem/3184) and [Projected Model Counting](https://www.optil.io/optilion/problem/3185)
-4. Submit your solution via optil (as soon as the optil submission is open)
+4. __Regularly submit your solution via optil for [Model Counting](https://www.optil.io/optilion/problem/3186) and [Weighted Model Counting](https://www.optil.io/optilion/problem/3187)__

 #### Requirements